khilnani/hipchat-unread.serverless/README.md

 - Deploy the service - `s-deploy`
 - Get Stack info - `s-info`
     - This will display information about the stack. e.g. The API endpoint URL you need below
-    - The resources used will be prefixed with `dev-hipchat-` in AWS Lambda, AWS API Gateway and AWS CloudWatch logs.
+    - The resources used will be prefixed with `hipchat-dev` in AWS Lambda, AWS API Gateway and AWS CloudWatch logs.
     - Logs are setup to expire after 7 days.
     - Details are available in `serverless.yaml`